Ross Barnett

-Ross Robert Barnett (January 22, 1898 – November 6, 1987) was an American politician and segregationist who served as the 53rd governor of Mississippi from 1960 to 1964.
+Ross Robert Barnett (January 22, 1898 – November 6, 1987) was an American politician who served as the 53rd governor of Mississippi from 1960 to 1964.
 He was a Southern Democrat who supported racial segregation.

 Early life

 Background and learning

-Born in Standing Pine in Leake County, Mississippi, Barnett was the youngest of ten children of John William Barnett, a Confederate veteran, and the former Virginia Ann Chadwick.
+Born in Standing Pine in Leake County, Mississippi, Barnett was the youngest of ten children of John William Barnett, a Confederate veteran, and Virginia Ann Chadwick.

 He served in the United States Army during World War I, then worked in jobs while earning an undergraduate degree from Mississippi College in Clinton in 1922.
-Four years later, he followed that with an LL.B. from the University of Mississippi (commonly known as "Ole Miss") at Oxford, where he gave courses to freshmen.
+Four years later, he followed that with an LL.B. from the University of Mississippi (commonly known as "Ole Miss") in Oxford, where he gave courses to freshmen.

 In order to save money, he worked as schoolhouse janitor, barber, brass band organizer, and door-to-door salesman for WearEver aluminum products.

 Legal career

 His first legal case was, while he was still at Ole Miss, over a replevin case about a cow, which he won and for which he received a $2.50 fee; his first real case as a lawyer was about representing a black woman suing her ex-husband over the value of a sidesaddle, losing this case in the justice court but winning it in the county court, earning himself $7.50.

 After trying and failing to join an existing law firm, he rented space near Charles Crisler's office, and soon founded his own law firm; over the next quarter century, Barnett became one of the state's most successful trial lawyers, earning more than $100,000 a year with specialty in damage suits against corporations.
 Most of his clients were poor whites and blacks, and tales were told about an elderly black man being injured in a traffic accident and asking for "Doctor Ross Barnett" when asked which doctor to call.

 Ole Miss Law School Dean Robert Farley described him as such: "He was not a brilliant lawyer, he was a brilliant jury manipulator, but I don't think anybody ever accused Ross of knowing much law".

 He often donated his skills to causes and served as president of the Mississippi Bar Association for two years beginning in 1943.